ajdillhoff/personal-site/content/notes/gpu_pattern_reduction.md

 ## Thread Coarsening - Back Again {#thread-coarsening-back-again}

 Thread coarsening was first analyzed in the context of matrix multiplication in [GPU Performance Basics]({{< relref "gpu_performance_basics.md" >}}).
 Whenever the device does not have enough resources to execute the number of threads requested, it is forced to serialize the execution.
 In this case, we can serialize the work done by each thread so that no extra overhead is incurred.
-Another benefit to thread coarsening is improve data locality.
+Another benefit to thread coarsening is improved data locality.

-For reduction, successive iterations increase the amount of inactive warps.
+Successive iterations increase the amount of inactive warps.
 For reduction, thread coarsening can be applied by increasing the number of elements that each one processes.
 If the time to perform the arithmetic is much faster than the time to load the data, then thread coarsening can be beneficial.
 We could further analyze our program to determine the optimal coarsening factor.

 ```cuda
 __global__ coarsenedSumReductionKernel(float *input, float *output) {